-This document provides guidance for applicants submitting an Expression of Interest (EOI) for the Whatua Tū Aka Pathway.
+This document provides guidance for applicants submitting a Full Proposal for the Whatua Tū Aka pathway.
 It includes key information on:

 - the purpose and objectives of the TLRI

-- · funding pathways and eligibility criteria
+- funding pathways and eligibility criteria

-- · key priorities for 2025
+- key priorities for 2025

-- · the application and selection process.
+- the application and selection process.